 What They’re Learning

-While playing this game, your child will be practicing creative story telling.
-They’ll also be working on their creative thinking, since they’ll need to mix things up in the story to help it all make sense.
+While playing this game, your child will be practicing creative storytelling.
+They’ll also be working on their creative thinking since they’ll need to mix things up in the story to help it all make sense.

 Your child will learn more about story elements, including characters, settings, and events.